Toroidal compactifications of the moduli spaces of Drinfeld modules: Introduction

 Though details are not written in \cite{P1}, we believe that the ideas of Pink and Fujiwara in \cite{P1} were enough to have the theory of toroidal compactifications.

 \end{sbpara}

-\begin{sbpara} The second author wishes to express his thanks to Sampei Usui, Chikara Nakayama, and Takeshi Kajiwara that the joint works with them on partial toroidal comactifications of period domains and on log abelian varieties (\cite{KU}, \cite{KNU}, \cite{KKN}) were very helpful to find the right ways in this work.
+\begin{sbpara} The second author wishes to express his thanks to Sampei Usui, Chikara Nakayama, and Takeshi Kajiwara that the joint works with them on partial toroidal compactifications of period domains and on log abelian varieties (\cite{KU}, \cite{KNU}, \cite{KKN}) were very helpful to find the right ways in this work.
+He also thanks Kazuhiro Fujiwara for advice.

-The work of the first two authors was supported in part by the National Science Foundation under Grant Nos.~1303421 and 1601861.
-The work of the third author was supported in part by the National Science Foundation under Grant Nos.~1661658 and 1801963.
+The work of the first two authors was supported in part by the National Science Foundation under Grant Nos.~DMS-1303421 and DMS-1601861.
+The work of the third author was supported in part by the National Science Foundation under Grant Nos.~DMS-1801963 and DMS-2101889.

 \end{sbpara}